Can EPC Congregations Renounce Jurisdiction?

 Some questions to ask of this scenario include whether a Session has the authority to renounce jurisdiction on behalf of a congregation, and if so, what is the procedure and threshold for that according to the EPC’s constitution?
 If a congregation can renounce jurisdiction in a way distinct from voting to be dismissed, what is the procedure and threshold for that according to the EPC’s constitution?
 These questions should reveal the obvious: there is no such authority or procedure.

 The second scenario involved a local congregation that was searching for a new pastor.
 They did not consult with the Presbytery, but instead hired an outside firm that recommended that they join a different denomination.
-The local church agreed and went through that denomination’s process of joining, a process which involved the local church effectively dissolving and merging with a congregation of their new denomination.
+The local church agreed and went through that denomination’s process of joining, a process which involved the local church effectively dissolving legally and merging with a congregation of their new denomination.
 At this point our Presbytery became aware of the situation.
-Proper procedures had not be followed by the local church, and the Presbytery’s best response should have been to acknowledge reality (the church is gone) and dissolve the local congregation (that only existed on paper) since it was no longer viable.
+Proper procedures had not been followed by the local church, and the Presbytery’s best response should have been to acknowledge reality (the church is gone) and dissolve the local congregation (that only existed on paper) since it was no longer viable.
 Unfortunately, the precedent of the first scenario was cited, and the congregation was treated as having renounced jurisdiction.

 In this second scenario, the final result would have been the same if the dissolution process had been followed instead.
 The error was in using the previous renunciation of jurisdiction as a precedent.
 There is no reason for us to make the same mistake going forward.
 We should continue to insist that the procedures in our constitution are upheld.